Omega x Swatch: decryption of a collaboration

 © Source: Swatch Group

-OMEGA OR THE EPIC OF A HISTORIC WATCH BRAND
+OMEGA OR THE EPIC OF A HISTORIC WATCHMAKING BRAND

-Omega is, in my opinion, one of the most beautiful brands in the watch sector.
-It occupies a special place in many respects because it is one of those brands that participated fully in the great times of watchmaking.
+Omega is, in my opinion, one of the most beautiful brands in the watch industry.
+It occupies a special place in many ways because it is one of those brands that have fully participated in the great hours of watchmaking.

-You know it through two of its current pillars in terms of communication: the space adventure with the famous Speedmaster Moonwatch but also through its constant appearance in films about the least secret agent on the planet: James Bond and this since Golden Eye with Pierce Brosnan until No Time to Die with Daniel Craig.
+You know it through two of its current pillars in terms of communication: the space adventure with the famous Speedmaster Moonwatch but also through its constant appearance in films about the least secret agent on the planet: James Bond and this from Golden Eye with Pierce Brosnan to No Time to Die with Daniel Craig.

-But reducing Omega to just these two aspects would be extremely simplistic.
+But reducing Omega to just these two aspects would be extremely reductive.
 The brand's history is one of the richest in the entire sector.

 Speedmaster Moonwatch Professional